kubeflow/website/content/docs/pipelines/sdk/static-type-checking.md

 weight = 6
 +++

 This page describes how to integrate the type information in the pipeline and utilize the static type checking for fast development iterations.

-## Overview
+## Motivation

 A pipeline is a workflow consisting of [components](/docs/pipelines/sdk/build-component#overview-of-pipelines-and-components) and each component contains inputs and outputs.
 The DSL compiler supports static type checking to ensure the type consistency among the component